 For some dogs, the types of food you are feeding can have a huge effect on the health of their gut.
 It’s important to note that changing your dog’s diet should be a very gradual episode, as adding a completely new diet can escalate the problem and cause tummy upsets and bloating very quickly.

 If your dog’s stomach issues are ongoing it might be worth considering a total diet change to a more sensitive food.
 This is very true if you are feeding a ‘complete’ manufactured diet.
-Again go slowly – start with half a cup change per day mixed with their normal food and always follow the manufactures and your veterinarians instructions on amounts to feed.
+Again go slowly – start with half a cup change per day mixed with their normal food, and always follow the manufacturers and your veterinarians instructions on amounts to feed.

-A basic and mild tummy upset should only last for 24-48hrs, after this time it’s best to get some professional advice.
-It’s also suggested to wait for a good 12-14hrs until you give your dog any food.
-Allow plenty of freshwater to help flush the toxin out of the body.
+A basic and mild tummy upset should only last for 24-48 hours; after this time, it’s best to get some professional advice.
+It’s also suggested to wait for a good 12-14 hours until you give your dog any food.
+Allow plenty of fresh water to help flush the toxin out of the body.

 After this time it’s advised to offer a very bland diet for dogs.
 A homemade dog food for an upset stomach is the best way to go.
 This can consist of cooked rice and boiled boneless chicken.
 The homemade dog food for a tummy upset should be around half and half ratio for protein and rice.
 Remember to only offer a small amount of the bland diet for dogs and not to overwhelm their system after their fasting period.
 Avoid raw bones, rawhide or additional dog treats until your pet is 100%.
 It is important to remember that a homemade dog food for bloating or a upset stomach is not suitable for a long-term diet.

 The diet is also not recommended for dogs with true dog allergies or bowl/gastrointestinal disease or inflammation.
 These dogs need to be seen by a registered veterinarian and treated correctly.
-If your pet is showing continuous attacks of a bad stomach or bloating, talking to your vet and considering a sensitive diet.
+If your pet is showing continuous attacks of a bad stomach or bloating, talk to your vet and consider a sensitive diet.

 Upset Stomach in Dogs Symptoms